How long do boilers last?

 Answered by J. Wheatley Gas Plumbing and Heating Ltd

 3rd May 2019

-J. Wheatley Gas, Plumbing & Heating Limited answered the question "How long do boilers last?"
+J. Wheatley Gas Plumbing and Heating Ltd answered the question "How long do boilers last?"

 This totally depends on firstly whether the boiler was installed correctly and if it is services and maintained annually - genially speaking, most modern boilers now come with long guarantee and warranties and typically dependant on manufacturer - can easily last 10 - 12 years if maintained longer.
 If not maintained or installed correctly, boilers can last as little as 5+ years.
 Here at J.Wheatley Gas, we are trusted Ideal Gas Engineers and that means we can provide exclusive long warranties and Break down cover plans.

 Answered by Thoroughbuild UK Services Ltd

 22nd April 2019